 Upon admission to the graduate program, students will be assigned a First-Year Committee Chair.
-This advisor will assist with registration questions and will head the committee for a project or portfolio defense.
+This advisor will assist with registration questions and can head the committee for a project or portfolio defense.
+The Graduate Chair may change depending on student research opportunities and departmental constraints.
+If a student is concerned about their ability to successfully progress through the program with their Committee Chair, they should contact the Grad Program Manager or Graduate Coordinator.
 If a faculty member recruits a student to write a different project, that faculty member will become the Committee Chair.
 Other committee members will be chosen by the Graduate Coordinator.
 The student and the Committee Chair can give input on who the other committee members should be.